4wdmedia/vierwd_smarty/Readme.md

 - flashMessages
 - nl2p
 - email
+- typolink
 - typoscript
 - fluid
+- svg

 ### Power-Blocks: typoscript and fluid

 What's realy good about this extension is, that you can still use typoscript and fluid within your Smarty templates.
-That way you can make sure, that an element gets exactly the same HTML output as a normal content element like Text-with-images.
+That way you can ensure, that an element gets exactly the same HTML output as a normal content element like Text-with-images.
 If you write a form, it's also good to fallback to Fluid for some ViewHelpers.

 #### Typoscript
 ```smarty